danithaca/s2c2/docs/git.md

 GIT Branches
 ----------------------------------

-s2c2 related branches:
+Active: primary branches:
+  * master: production code
-    * master: the main branch for s2c2 related code in dev (stopped active dev on 2015-08-24, see log)
+  * p2/v6: the current active dev branch

+Inactive: s2c2 related branches:
   * production: the main branch for s2c2 code in production (stopped active dev on 2015-08-24, see log)

-p2 related branches:
+Inactive/Temporary/Features: p2 related branches:
   * p2dev: the main dev branch for p2 (or servuno), currently maps to v2
   * p2prod: the main prod branch for p2, current maps to v2
   * p2/payment: the branch that evaluates payment options
   * p2/v2: the minimalist design before 3rd pivot (stopped active dev on 2015-09-30), using a list of links in the homepage (with "favor karma" data)
   * p2/v3: the pivot that targets to parents only, using FB-like tabs
   * p2/v4: the pivot to use Navbar links instead; separate PARENT/SITTER list; use TAG instead of PUBLIC/SUPERSET; migration squash; require invitation code.
   * p2/v5: merge PARENT/SITTER into PERSONAL, and use PUBLIC for TAG; make users/groups look consistent.
   * p2/v6: use 2 tabs: POST/DISCOVER. the design from the students.
   * i/*: branches for individual contributors

 GIT Tags